 Sadly, the number of uninsured drivers on our roads has been on the increase in recent years.
 If your child suffered a brain injury in a road accident involving an uninsured driver, he/she may still be able to claim compensation through the Motor Insurers’ Bureau.

 Other accidents which lead to children suffering brain injuries

 Accidents outside the home

 Unfortunately, the number of scenarios in which a child could suffer a brain injury are numerous.
-Here are a few examples of the types of accidents that our child brain injury solicitors have experience of seeing:
+Here are a few examples of the types of accidents that our child brain injury solicitors have experience of dealing with:

-- Accidents in public places, such as supermarkets, shopping centres, leisure centres, parks and playgrounds or play centres
+- Accidents in public places, such as supermarkets, shopping centres, leisure centres, parks, playgrounds or play centres

 Carbon monoxide exposure